-Removable flash media such as memory cards offer easy way of storing huge data on a small medium.
+Removable flash media such as memory cards offer an easy way of storing huge data on a small medium.
 These are also used in your digital cameras to store your pictures and videos captured on your digital cameras.
 Moreover, they can be easily connected to any camera.

-Improper handling of the memory card
+Improper Handling of the Memory Card

 In most of the cases, human error is the primary cause of memory card corruption.
-It happens when your camera is switched off prior to saving of the image to the card.
+It happens when your camera is switched off prior to saving the image to the card.
 At times, it even occurs when the memory card is removed abruptly before it is able to save or transfer an image to another device such as a computer.

-Taking pictures even when your battery is showing low life will also result in corruption of the camera memory card and results in loss of pictures from memory card.
+Taking pictures even when your battery is showing low life will also result in corruption of the camera memory card and results in loss of pictures from a memory card.

 Haphazard Use of the Camera

 Once a picture is captured, your digital camera needs some time to write that image to the card.
-In case you continuously take pictures in rapid succession, then it negatively impacts on your memory card's performance.
+In case you continuously take pictures in rapid succession, then it negatively impacts your memory card's performance.
 Similarly, quickly taking pictures and deleting them when the card memory is full can also risk the card's performance.
 All these in turn affect the data present on your camera card.

 These are the most repeatedly encountered reasons that lead to the corrupt data on your camera memory card.
-Due to all these issues you will lose your precious data.
+Due to all these issues, you will lose your precious data.
 In case you are stuck with similar issues then there is nothing to worry much about your camera memory card data.
-Just make use of the Remo Recover Windows/Mac software that can easily recover files from corrupted memory card in just a few steps.
+Just make use of the Remo Recover Windows/Mac software that can easily recover files from corrupted memory cards in just a few steps.

 - Do not remove the memory card abruptly while transferring or capturing images or videos

-- Make sure you scan your card with latest anti-virus software to get rid of the viruses or any threats
+- Make sure you scan your card with the latest anti-virus software to get rid of viruses or any threats

 - Avoid capturing the pics when your battery is low